Marathon Long Run Variations – 5 Sessions To Boost Endurance Gains

 #1 Progression run

-The idea behind a progression run is to finish the session faster than you’ve started it.
+The idea behind this long run workout is to finish the session faster than you’ve started it.
 Adding intensity at the end of the long run simulates the last quarter of the marathon when the body is tired, but there are still 10K to go.
+So, this session teaches the body to run at (or above) marathon pace on tired legs.

 How?
 Aim to gradually increase the effort in the last third of the run by ~10sec/km every kilometer – so, 5:30min/km, 5:20, 5:10, etc. – until the marathon pace.